2nd "Bonz Cup" Report: "Motivation comes first, followed by style"

 Judges Gen Sasaki and Masaori Fujii tally the scores.
 The top rankings in every category are completely consistent.
 How do we interpret the scores of athletes who have fallen?
 They create the results by exchanging their impressions with each other

-With Shun in charge, everyone worked together to break down the kickers on the course, and many other riders came to help.
+Shun took the lead, and as everyone worked together to dismantle the kickers on the course, many of the riders came to help.
+The event was run by

-It's a great, homey event.
-This is probably due to Hirayama Shun's personality and the fact that the "Bonz Crew" is run by riders themselves.
+It was a very homey and wonderful event.
+This is probably due to Shun Hirayama's personality and the fact that it was organized by the riders themselves, the "Bonz Crew".

 Speaking of rider-organized freeride events, the Japan Freeride Open, which includes Ueki Shikaichi and others, will be held for the 9th time this year, and the Chanmero Freeride Open, which is organized mainly by Oike Takuma, will move out of Hakuba this year and add a tournament in Toyama, making it a series of four races in total